Ozu-Beatmap-Toolset/ozu-cli/readme.md

 # Osu beatmap file parser

-A simple java library to read and write to osu beatmap files.
+A simple Osu beatmap tool to snap unsnapped objects to the timing grid.

-To use it, you can check the example folder dedicated to that.